srirangav/displayutil/README.txt

     displayutil [list|ls [all|main]]
     displayutil [nightshift|ns] [[on|enable|off|disable] | 0.0 - 1.0]

+Notes:

     Accessing the current nightshift setting and/or enabling/disabling nightshift is available on 10.12.4 and newer.

     Accessing the current darkmode setting and/or enabling/disabling darkmode is available on 10.14 and newer.

 History:

     v0.1.0 - initial release

 License:

     See LICENSE.txt